 Main Issues to Greek Americans.
-A detailed discussion of the issues facing the U.S. in its relations with Greece, Cyprus and Turkey is in the 2012 AHI Policy Statements available at www.ahiworld.org.
-These issues include: Cyprus, the Aegean Sea boundary, religious freedom for the Ecumenical Patriarchate, FYROM name-recognition, the Greek minority in Albania, and recognition of the Greek Pontian genocide.
+A detailed discussion of the issues facing the U.S. in its relations with Greece, Cyprus and Turkey is in the annual AHI Policy Statements available at www.ahiworld.org.
+These issues include: Cyprus, the Aegean Sea boundary, religious freedom for the Ecumenical Patriarchate, Turkey's new threat to peace, FYROM name-recognition, the Greek minority in Albania, and recognition of the Greek Pontian genocide.